cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 This is one of the most sophisticated bits of the JSON settings.
 You can configure this in the `menuBlueprints` section of the JSON.
-Note tAct this uses the [Magic Classes with Tokens](xref:Cre8magic.Library.MagicTailor.Index).
+Note that this uses the [Magic Classes with Tokens](xref:Cre8magic.Library.MagicTailor.Index).
 Example:

 ```jsonc